 Regular chimney sweeping and inspection is essential to maintaining the integrity of your chimney structure, preventing costly repairs by catching any issues early, and protecting your family and home from the risk of a chimney fire.
-An annual chimney sweep is quite affordable, especially when compared with the potential cost of not doing so, and ideally should be carried out by a CSIA-certified company.
+An annual chimney sweep is quite affordable.
 Here's why you should do it regularly.

 1. To avoid level 3 creosote buildup.